devshakie/devshakie/README.md

 # 👋 Hi, I’m Luckshakira Kanana!

-I’m a computer science student and an aspiring **Full Stack Developer** with a strong focus on **ReactJS** and **NodeJS** for building web applications.
 I’m driven by the desire to learn and grow in the tech industry, particularly in **QA/QE** and **JavaScript development**.
 I thrive on collaboration and open-source contributions, constantly looking for opportunities to expand my network and improve my skills.

 ## 🚀 About Me:
 - 🌱 Currently focused on **ReactJS** for frontend and **NodeJS** for backend development.